+Leave accrual rates are based on an 80-hour pay period.
+Employees working less than 80 hours per pay period accrue leave on a prorated basis.
+Employees working more than 80 hours per pay period do not accumulate additional leave above the 80 hour pay period calculation.

+Sick Leave Accrual

+All eligible employees earn sick leave at the same accrual rate of 0.046125 hours per hour in a paid status for a maximum rate of 3.69 hours per paycheck or 96 hours per year.

+Annual Leave Accrual

+The annual leave (vacation) accrual rate is based on an employee's number of years employed in the Montana public sector, not just at the state of Montana.
+Employees with prior service in other public sector areas, including the university system, can "transfer" their prior service when hired by the state (once transferred these hours are categorized as "leave accelerator hours").
+Leave accelerator hours are added an employee's hours accumulated at the state, enabling some employees to meet the annual leave accrual threshold sooner.

+The chart below outlines annual leave accrual rates based on years of Montana public-sector service.

+Annual Leave Accrual Rates

+Completed Years of Service Hourly Accrual Rate Maximum Accrual Per Year (Hours)

+0 - less than 10 years .05775 120

+10 - less than 15 years .06925 144

+15 - less than 20 years .08075 168

+20 years or more .09225 192

 Determination of years of services

 Years of service are determined with one year of service for each period of 2,080 hours of service following the initial date of employment with the OE.

-Employees may also receive credit towards years of service for previous Federal, Tribal, State, or public employment.
+Employees may also receive credit for years of service for previous Federal, Tribal, State, or public employment.
 Previous public employment qualifies when the previous employing agency was a constituted department, board, or commission of state, county, or city government.
 Previous service must be for work performed that is similar or integrally related to the employee’s OE position description.

-Employees must produce documentation of previous eligible employment to receive credit towards years of service.
+Employees must produce documentation of previous eligible employment to receive credit for years of service.
 Documentation must contain hours worked and be sourced from past payroll or personnel documents from the previous employer.
 All uses of previous eligible employment used for credit towards years of service must be approved by the Engineer or the Board Chair and the approval must be documented in the employee’s personnel file.

 Employees begin earning leave at the adjusted rate the first day of the next pay period following the receipt of documentation for previous eligible service.
 Leave balances and accrual rates may not be adjusted retroactively.